andrelandgraf/openimg/packages/node/README.md

 ## Considerations

 Currently, there is only a "web" version of this package, using the HTTP `Request` and `Response` objects (web globals).
-This will be annyoing to work with if you are using Express or another Node library that operates on `IncomingMessage` and `ServerResponse` objects or similar.
+This will be annoying to work with if you are using Express or another Node library that operates on `IncomingMessage` and `ServerResponse` objects or similar.

-## Usage
+## API reference

+### getImgResponse

 Import `getImgResponse` from `openimg-node` and pass in the HTTP `Request` object.
 The function will return an HTTP `Response` object with the optimized image.